 After the correct solution for your specific denture requirements has been determined, a few impressions of your mouth will be needed.
 Think of these as the blueprint required to design and fashion your dentures to fit perfectly on your gum line and inside your mouth.

-It is from the impressions that a cast is made that will be used to design your dentures.
+It is from the impressions that a cast or a model is made that will be used to design your dentures.
 Once a preliminary set of false teeth have been fabricated, you will be in the dentist’s chair again for a fitting.
 The results of this will start the false teeth process of creating your final dentures.

 Step 3 – Extracting Teeth

 However, if the best fit for dentures in your situation calls for all teeth to be removed for full dentures, then that will be the next step.
 It may be only a few teeth or it could be a lot more.
-The type of denture appliance and condition of your teeth and gums will impact that decision.
+The type of denture appliance and the condition of your teeth and gums will impact that decision.

 Immediate dentures are an option where they were designed prior to extraction.
 Essentially, the immediate denture steps are as follows: once your teeth are removed, your immediate dentures go into your mouth right away.
 This is to prevent going without teeth while gums are healing.

-Step 4 – Final Denture Fitting
+Step 8 – Final Denture Fitting